 Despite these challenges, React Native is a preferred choice of mobile application development agencies for writing robust and natively rendered applications.
 Moreover, these challenges can be handled well by experienced developers, whereas, a beginner or an unskilled developer tends to make more mistakes.

-So, for the development of a flawless end-product, react native developers, particularly the newbies, must have prior knowledge about these probable errors.
-Let us have a glimpse of the commonest Development mistakes concerning React Native that could be avoided while building apps using React Native.
+So, for the development of a flawless end-product, React Native app developers, particularly the newbies, must have prior knowledge about these probable errors.
+Let us have a glimpse of the commonest Development mistakes concerning React Native that could be avoided while app development..

 Image optimization, despite being a crucial step in app development, is commonly ignored by developers.
 But optimizing the images is necessary for reducing the load time of images.
 It helps in resizing the images locally and then allows uploading them automatically on the cloud storage like Amazon S3 by the server.
 After this, the developers get a CDN link that can be returned through the API.
 This entire process makes the app lightweight and boosts app performance.